 Alright, but such a flash light would be a bit boring.
 It would just light until the batteries are empty.
 OK, the Arduino will not get empty but let’s put in a button anyway.
 It doesn’t matter where a circuit is opened and closed.
 So the button could be on the right or left side of the LED.

 Now, the LED will only light up, if the button is pushed or the circuit is closed.
 But why do we need a resistor?

 Expert Knowledge: Resistor

 The Arduino board provides 5V (volts).
-That is much to much for a LED and the resulting current would destroy the LED.
+That is much too much for a LED and the resulting current would destroy the LED.
 To limit the current, we use a resistor.
 In that case it is a 220 Ohm resistor.
-The color rings show it’s value.
+The color rings show its value.
 If you want to know, how to decode the rings, check this site on Wikipedia: Electronic Color Code.

 The 220 ohm resistor has the following color rings: red – red – brown – gold.